Camino Português: The Complete Guide (2026)

 - Autumn (September–October): Excellent.
 Harvest season, beautiful light, manageable temperatures.

-Accommodation on the Camino Português
+What to Pack for the Camino Português

 Food and Drink: Eating Your Way to Santiago